huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Jennifer Lawrence
 - [ ] Anne Hathaway

-#### What was recently found to be hidden in the streaming service Peacock’s User Agreement?
+#### What was recently found to be hidden in the streaming service Peacock's User Agreement?

 - [ ] A monologue from The West Wing
 - [ ] The lyrics to the theme song from Cheers
-- [x] Kevin’s Chili recipe from The Office
+- [x] Kevin's Chili recipe from The Office

-#### Which obstacle would you encounter on “American Ninja Warrior”?
+#### Which obstacle would you encounter on "American Ninja Warrior"?

 - [x] The Warped Wall
 - [ ] A pile of dryer lint
 - [ ] Chocolate Souffle

-#### “King Kong” was inspired by a real-life expedition to capture what creature?
+#### "King Kong" was inspired by a real-life expedition to capture what creature?

 - [ ] Silverback Gorilla
 - [x] Komodo Dragon
 - [ ] Black Bear

-#### What was the name of Shakespeare’s mother?
+#### What was the name of Shakespeare's mother?

 - [x] Mary
 - [ ] Jane